What College Hill + RISD solves

 The cultural east-side move, centered on RISD Museum and the quieter uphill texture that rounds out a Providence weekend.

-Museum time, slower daytime wandering, and travelers who want one clear cultural anchor in the mix.
+Museum time, slower daytime wandering, and travelers who want one clear cultural highlight in the mix.

 It brings culture and texture, but not enough hotel or dining density to carry the whole weekend by itself.